A Comparison of Automatic Differentiation and Continuous Sensitivity Analysis for Derivatives of Differential Equation Solutions: Benchmark Results

-For adjoint sensitivity analysis, discrete adjoint sensitivity analysis programs were produced using a combination of the generic DifferentialEquations.jl integrator with the tape-based automatic differentiation implementation of ReverseDiff.jl.
+For adjoint sensitivity analysis, adjoint DSAAD programs were produced using a combination of the generic DifferentialEquations.jl integrator with the tape-based automatic differentiation implementation of ReverseDiff.jl.
 DiffEqSensitivity.jl provides an implementation of CASA which saves a continuous solution for the forward pass of the solution and utilizes its interpolant in order to calculate the requisite Jacobian and gradients for the backwards pass.
-While this method is less memory efficient than checkpointing or re-solving schemes \cite{alan_c._hindmarsh_sundials:_2005}, it only requires a single forward numerical solution and thus is more runtime optimized for sufficiently small models.
+While this method is less memory efficient than checkpointing or re-solving schemes \cite{alan_c._hindmarsh_sundials:_2005}, it only requires a single forward numerical solution and thus was demonstrated as more runtime optimized for sufficiently small models.
+Thus while DifferentialEquations.jl contains a checkpointed adjoint implementation, checkpointing was turned off for the interpolating and backsolve schemes to allow them as much performance as possible.

 The timing results of these methods on the test problems are given in Table \ref{tab:Adjoint-Sensitivity-Analysis-Bench}.
 These results show a clear performance advantage for forward-mode DSAAD over the other choices on sufficiently small models.